 d.
 Student employees having a complaint of discrimination or harassment in employment should follow the procedure set forth in the previous section of this policy.

 e.
-If an employee has a complaint of discrimination or harassment against a student, the employee should contact the Office of Student Conduct and/or file an incident report form, found at www.depts.ttu.edu/studentconduct.
+If an employee has a complaint of discrimination or harassment against a student, the employee should contact the Office of Student Conduct or the Office of Students Rights and Resolution and/or file an incident report form, found at www.depts.ttu.edu/studentconduct.

 f.
 This policy does not apply to grade appeals, regardless of the basis of the appeal.
 All grade appeals will be handled pursuant to the university's grade appeal policy.
 See OP 34.03, Student Grade Appeal.